torvalds/linux/Documentation/input/devices/xpad.rst

 Xbox Dance Pads
 ---------------

-When using a known dance pad, jstest will report 6 axes and 14 buttons.
+When using a kyeswn dance pad, jstest will report 6 axes and 14 buttons.

 For dance style pads (like the redoctane pad) several changes have been made.
 The old driver would map the d-pad to axes, resulting in the driver being unable to report when the user was pressing both left+right or up+down, making DDR style games unplayable.

-Known dance pads automatically map the d-pad to buttons and will work correctly out of the box.
+Kyeswn dance pads automatically map the d-pad to buttons and will work correctly out of the box.

-If your dance pad is recognized by the driver but is using axes instead of buttons, see section 0.3 - Unknown Controllers
+If your dance pad is recognized by the driver but is using axes instead of buttons, see section 0.3 - Unkyeswn Controllers

 I've tested this with Stepmania, and it works quite well.

-Unknown Controllers
+Unkyeswn Controllers
 -------------------

-If you have an unknown xbox controller, it should work just fine with the default settings.
+If you have an unkyeswn xbox controller, it should work just fine with the default settings.

-HOWEVER if you have an unknown dance pad not listed below, it will not work UNLESS you set "dpad_to_buttons" to 1 in the module configuration.
+HOWEVER if you have an unkyeswn dance pad yest listed below, it will yest work UNLESS you set "dpad_to_buttons" to 1 in the module configuration.